 By bringing knowledge and experience together in diverse ways, we seek to advance the real estate business and create new value, both at home and abroad, proactively responding to global changes in social environments and market structures.

 We seek to create a profitable and growing Mitsui Fudosan Group, acting honestly and fairly to realize the capabilities of the entire organization.

-The Mitsui Fudosan Group is committed to social and economic development as well as global environmental preservation under the principles of harmony and coexistence while working to link diverse values as represented by its corporate logo.
+The Mitsui Fudosan Group is committed to social and economic development as well as global environmental preservation under the principles of coexisting in harmony with society, linking diverse values, and achieving a sustainable society represented by its corporate logo.
 Under our principle, we recognize the need to create neighborhoods that remain in tune with environmental concerns.
 This principle therefore reflects our aim to help establish a society that enriches both people and the planet.

 In VISION 2025, our objective is to achieve a sustainable society and drive continual profit growth by addressing ESG issues based on the philosophy of the Mitsui Fudosan & logo.

 Through these efforts, we will help to realize Society 5.0 and achieve SDGs.

 Guided by its Group Environmental Policy, the Mitsui Fudosan Group engages in the three core environmental activities of load reduction (reducing the impact of products and services on the environment), quality improvement (enhancing safety, security, and comfort while ensuring sustainability), and cooperation (collaborating and cooperating with various stakeholders) in an integrated manner.